chaosfang404/Coronary_snATAC/README.md

 ## 2. single cell RNA-seq (scRNA) data analysis
 All the scripts for the scRNA data analysis were included in the 2_scRNA_analysis.r.

-The scRNA data were generated in a previous study in the same system as scATAC (Wirka et al., Nat Med.
+The scRNA data were generated in a previous study in the same system as snATAC (Wirka et al., Nat Med.
 2019, GSE131778).
-The main propose for the scRNA data analysis is to generate a scRNA reference database for the integration analysis and label transferring analysis of the scATAC data.
+The main propose for the scRNA data analysis is to generate a scRNA reference database for the integration analysis and label transferring analysis of the snATAC data.
 The script contains following parts.
 - cell and gene filtering
 - dimensional reduction
 - cell clustering